5 Methods to Check If Environment Variable is Set in Bash Script

-5 Different Methods to Check if the Environment Variable is Set Using Bash Script
+5 Methods to Check if the Environment Variable is Set Using Bash

-When working in a Linux environment, there are several methods you can employ within a bash script to determine if an environment variable is set such as Using if statement, printenv Command, env command with grep, using conditional statement, parametric expression, and so on.
+When working in a Linux environment, there are several methods you can employ within a bash script to determine if an environment variable is set such as using if statement with -z or -n options, printenv command, env command with grep, parametric expression, and so on.
 These methods vary from simple command-line checks to more intricate shell scripting techniques.
 Each approach caters to different use cases and preferences.
 Here I am going to describe five methods that can leverage your idea about the topic.

 #!/bin/bash